newhavenrb/conferences/Home.md

 * Internet access generally sucks at events like this.
 This wiki [works offline](https://github.com/newhavenrb/railsconf2012/wiki/_access); it's just a `git` repo full of Markdown files.
 * There's no reason to fork (actually, GitHub doesn't handle forking wikis all that well); just [clone](https://github.com/newhavenrb/railsconf2012/wiki/_access), make your changes, commit, and push like normal.
 * This is an index page.
 It has a list of talks, each of which can have their own page(s).
-* You can add your name next to talks you're planning to attend
+* You can add your name below talks you're planning to attend.
+(Separate lines are best to prevent merge conflicts.)

 ## Software